grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 ### Set up eBPF profiling

 1. Ensure your system runs a Linux kernel version 4.9 or newer.
-1. Install a collector, such as Grafana Alloy (preferred) or Grafana Agent (legacy), on the target machine or container.
+1. Install a collector, such as Grafana Alloy, on the target machine or container.
-1. Configure the Agent to use eBPF for profiling.
-Refer to the [eBPF documentation](/docs/pyroscope/latest/configure-client/grafana-agent/ebpf) for detailed steps.
+1. Configure Alloy to use eBPF for profiling.
+Refer to the [eBPF documentation](/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/grafana-agent/ebpf) for detailed steps.
 1. The collector collects eBPF profiles and sends them to the Pyroscope server.

 ### Supported languages

 This eBPF profiler only collects CPU profiles.
 Generally, natively compiled languages like C/C++, Go, and Rust are supported.
 Refer to [Troubleshooting unknown symbols][troubleshooting] for additional requirements.

 Python is the only supported high-level language, as long as `python_enabled=true`.
 Other high-level languages like Java, Ruby, PHP, and JavaScript require additional work to show stack traces of methods in these languages correctly.